Nagendra1997/mesibo-documentation/index.md

  - Who can view live streams: Members
  - Who can view streams list: Members

+You can also dynamically enable audio or video.
+For example, in case of a webinar-discussion, someone can 'raise hand' to ask a question and you can automatically enable voice for that participant.

 ### Class Room
 In a classroom app, the teacher has the controls to change the permissions of the students.
 At the group level, you can set that only selected members can publish - usually the teachers.